San Francisco

 Why are SF condos cheaper than Bay Area townhomes and what's the catch?

 Two reasons.
 First, SF condo prices have not recovered post-2022: many neighborhoods are down 15-25% from peak while suburban townhomes have moved sideways or up.
 Second, SF HOA monthly costs are typically $700-$1,500+ vs $300-$600 in suburban townhomes, and many SF buildings carry SB326 balcony-inspection special assessments coming through 2027-2029.
-The condo discount is real, but the carrying-cost gap eats some of the price advantage; run the full PITI + HOA comparison, not just the headline price.
+The condo discount IS real, but the carrying-cost gap eats some of the price advantage; run the full PITI + HOA comparison, not just the headline price.

 How much have SF condos actually dropped since 2022, by neighborhood?